 Welcome to Park Primary School and Early Learning and Childcare Centre, Oban.
 Here you will find some general information about our school and ELCC.

 For up-to-date information and news, please visit our Facebook page: Park Primary Oban.

-Our school has ten bright classrooms and a large hall, all on the one level.
+Our school has nine bright classrooms and a large hall, all on the one level.
 At the back of the school there is a tarmac playground, an all-weather sports pitch and a grass playing field, which is surrounded by farmland.
 In the middle of the school we have a quadrangle where there is a small pond, a vegetable garden and a learning area with tables and benches.
 At the front of the school we planted an orchard of apple, pear and plum trees.
 It gives us extra outdoor learning space.
 The grant for our orchard came from Grounds for Learning.
 Recently, we have also built an outdoor classroom – a woodland in our school grounds – with the help of our parents.
 This is used regularly by our ELCC and Primary 1 pupils.

 We have a specialist teacher of P.E. along with visiting piping and fiddle instrumental instructors.
 Our classes are aided by Pupil Support Teachers, Pupil Support Assistants, Additional Support Needs Assistants and Classroom Assistants.